Grifsar/100-days-of-code/log.md

 **Thoughts:** It didn't take too long to get the random function up and running - I actually thought of a way to do it shortly after I stepped away from this project yesterday.
 I need to look into how to handle responses from the REST api for when I make a bad request.
 Pretty sure I've done this before, but it's been a while.

 **Link to work:** See project2 folder

+### Day 6: June 30, 2022

+**Today's Progress**: Some light error handling, mostly just giving the user a message when something goes wrong.
+I also added more comments and styles.
+Realized that the

+**Thoughts:** I was feeling kind of down today and so I ended up focusing more on adding a little bit more styles and comments.
+I need to figure out what I want to do for the next project.
+I think I need a bit more practice before I switch over to practicing with one of the major JS frameworks.
+I also need to decide with framework to focus on as I'm a bit more familiar with Angular, but I get the feeling that there are more React jobs out there.

+**Link to work:** See project1 and project2 folders